P7h/storm-camel-example/README.md

 ## Features
 * Application receives a random company name from a Spout every 200 milliseconds.<br>
 * Bolt counts frequency of the each company name passed on from the Spout.<br>
-* This frequency is written to ActiveMQ using JMS.<br>
+* This frequency is written to ActiveMQ using a JMSBolt.<br>
-* Camel is used to read these values from ActiveMQ and also write to a Websocket.<br>
+* Camel is used to read these tuples from ActiveMQ and also write to a WebSocket.<br>
-* Front-end reads from the Websocket and visualizes the output in a Bar chart using Highcharts and updates the chart in real-time to reflect the latest count provided by the Bolt.<br>
+* A pure HTML5 front-end reads from the above Websocket and visualizes the output in a Bar chart using Highcharts and updates the chart in real-time to reflect the latest count provided by the Bolt.<br>
-* Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
-Import the project in your favorite IDE and you can quickly follow the code.<br>
+* This project has also been made compatible with both Eclipse IDE and IntelliJ IDEA.
+	* Import the project in your favorite IDE and you can quickly follow the code.
 * As of today, this codebase has almost no or very less comments.<br>

 ## Demo